ianrasmussen05/programming-languages-2021/report.md

 The report will be divided in three parts.

-- Part I (40 points, approx 10 pages) will be on Haskell
+- Part I (40 points, approx 10 pages) will be on Haskell.
 - Part II (40 points, approx 10 pages) will be on the theoretical aspects of the course.
 - Part III (20 points, approx 5 pages) will be a mini-project of your choice where you can go beyond what we do in class.

 The [LaTeX template](report.tex) and the compiled [pdf](report.pdf).

+**Deadlines:**
+- Part I: October 17.
+- Part II: tba.
+- Part II: December 21.

 ## General Considerations